 But you don’t have to worry about undergoing it if you know what to expect after the operation and what you can do about it.

-Bleeding is a common complication of any type of surgery, including simple extraction and wisdom tooth surgery.
+Bleeding is a common complication of any type of surgery, including simple extraction.

 Some bleeding may occur for up to a few minutes after surgery, but it’s nothing that cannot be stopped by applying pressure on the surgical area.